-This marked the debut of the latest flat-bed Regional Business Class and upgraded Economy Class seats for the narrow-body fleet, initially launching on flights to and from Phuket.
-Since then, as the fleet has expanded to 16 aircraft, these products have been progressively rolled out across a wider regional network.
+These jets marked the debut of the latest flat-bed Regional Business Class and upgraded Economy Class seats for the narrow-body fleet, initially launched on flights to and from Phuket.

-While a total of 37 MAXs were originally set to join in the years ahead, in May 2023 year SIA announced a 20% cut in its total order for the type, meaning only 29 will eventually be delivered.
+While a total of 37 MAXs were originally set to join the airline, in May 2023 SIA announced a 20% cut in its total order for the type, meaning only 29 will eventually be delivered.

-In total, one in five SIA flights (20%) will be operated by a Boeing 737-8 MAX aircraft by the end of the upcoming summer timetable season.
+In total, one in four SIA flights (24%) will be operated by a Boeing 737-8 MAX aircraft by the end of the upcoming summer timetable season.

 Route changes